Britain's TSB hit by IT failure again leaving customers without wages

-Thousands of customers took to social media to complain, with some saying they were unable to pay for rent, bills and school meals for their children.
+Thousands of customers took to social media to complain they had been left out of pocket, with some saying they were unable to pay for rent, bills and school meals for their children.

 "What an absolute joke @TSB is, I wake up expecting my wages to be in my bank and there's nothing there," one customer said.